RKSouth/heruku-guide/README.md

 # Heroku Use Guide
 ## A simple guide on the basic process for setting up heroku

+Create your deployed site BEFORE you start your project (to track your commits effectively)

 ## Table of Contents
 * [Basic Proccess](#Basic_Proccess)
 * [Usage](#Usage)